 To name a few, other legal issues that an attorney can help address include:

 - Determining which court has jurisdiction over the case

 Every case is at least a little unique, often requiring the experienced hand of a lawyer.

 Legal Fees, Legal Costs, and Fee Agreements

 Regardless of the legal issue at hand, you want to make sure you fully understand the fee agreement and how your attorney will charge for his or her services.
-Legal fees are determined by the arrangement; so make sure you understand how it will ultimately affect your pocketbook before you agree.
-Your attorney may has a fixed hourly fee, a contingency fee, a flat fee for the entire process, or some other kind of arrangement.
+The arrangement determines legal fees, so make sure you know how it will ultimately affect your pocketbook before you agree.
+Your attorney may have a fixed hourly fee, a contingency fee, a flat fee for the entire process, or some other arrangement.